Select a Resource

 I've made a lot of podcast episodes and started out with a nice microphone called a Blue Snowball.
-It's one of the better USB microphones you can buy at your local electronic stores or on Amazon with this link.
+It's one of the better USB microphones you can buy at your local electronic stores or online with this link.
 And you can use it to get great recordings.
 It's also not always blue.
 Mine is white.

 The Blue Snowball microphone is super easy to use.
 It's USB so you just plug it into your computer and you're ready to record.

 But it has a problem.
 Or not, depending on your needs.
 You see, the Blue Snowball picks up every sound in the room.
 So if your chair squeaks, then that squeak is going to be heard in your recording.
 Maybe this is exactly what you want.
 It can work really well when you want to record a group conversation and don't want to be passing around a microphone.